 - 1. Understand the fundamental definitions of stress, strain, constitutive relations, and equilibrium - 2.
-Know how to analyze the mechanical behavior of real-world structures made up of bars, columns, shells, and beams subjected to axial loading, torsion, hydrostatic pressure, and bending - 3.
+Know how to analyze the mechanical behavior of real-world structures made up of bars, columns, and beams subjected to axial loading, torsion, bending, and buckling - 3.
 Know how to systematically approach statically indeterminate systems - 4.
 Know how to compute principal stresses and strains - 5.
 Understand and know how to utilize Mohr's circle - 6.
 Have the ability to design structures for given applications in a simple and logical manner by employing the concepts of stress, strain, constitutive relations, equilibrium, and stability